Farnaz’s Expertise:

 4. Design for End of life

 Farnaz’s newest area of research is coined ‘Design Meets Death‘; aiming to initiate a theoretically and empirically informed discourse between the two fields of design and end-of-life in order to identify critical questions, strategic opportunities, and significant contributions.
 And subsequently, to interrogate and reimagine the high-level narratives as well as the nuanced experiences in end-of-life, through inclusive and human-centred design and innovation.
 Farnaz’s research focuses on the currently disjointed contributions of design to end-of-life, and challenges the lack of foundational design research and strategic vision.
 Some recent projects include revisiting ‘legacy’ in the context of paediatric palliative care; improving Advance Care Planning (ACP) practice and experience through use of visual touchpoints; and reimagining the Hospice of The Future through the lens of human-centred design and advanced robotics.
+In 2022, Farnaz initiated a new innovative program of design research in palliative and end of life care that places designers at the heart of a busy hospice through a Designer -in-Residence-in-Hospice model for design-driven innovation in future hospice care.

 “I want to stand as close to the edge as I can, without going over.
 Out on the edge you see all kinds of things you can’t see from the centre.”